-Name of Pupil:
+Name of Pupil: Date of Birth: Form:

-Dates of proposed absence: From:

-Parent/Carer full name:
+Parent/Carer full name: .
+Date of Birth:

-Parent/Carer full name: Date of Birth: Date of Birth:
+Parent/Carer full name: .
+Date of Birth:

-Address

 Address:

-Signature of Parent/Carer
+Signature of Parent/Carer Date:

-Signature of Parent/Carer
+Signature of Parent/Carer Date:

 Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £120 (per parent, per child) if paid within 28 days.
 This amount can be reduced to £60 if paid within 21 days.

 Reason for leave of absence:

-For office use only:

-Attendance (current academic year): (previous academic year):

-Parent/Carer(s) informed by letter?
-Yes/No Date:

-Authorised: Yes/No Headteacher: Date:
+For office use only: Attendance (current academic year): (previous academic year): Parent/Carer(s) informed by letter?
+Yes/No Date: Authorised: Yes/No Headteacher: Date: